A Maximum Likelihood Calibration of the Tip of the Red Giant Branch Luminosity from High Latitude Field Giants using Gaia Early Data Release 3 Parallaxes: Maximum Likelihood

 To avoid converging onto unphysical parameters, we constrain the optimization by holding the shape parameters for the luminosity function to values consistent with those found in external galaxies.
 Specifically, we allow two parameters to vary: the absolute magnitude of the break, $M_{TRGB}$, and the scale height of the Galaxy, $h$, while we hold the parameters $\alpha $, $ \beta $, and $\gamma$ in Equation~\ref{eq:LF} fixed during the optimization. \cite{Mendez_2002AJ....124..213M} found that an assumed slope of $ \alpha = 0.3 $ can be used to obtain an accurate estimate of the TRGB.
 In addition, \cite{Makarov_2006AJ....132.2729M} use two alternative fitting constraints where they either fix or impose priors on both $\alpha$ and $\gamma$.
 We adopt the first of the two alternative constraints from \cite{Makarov_2006AJ....132.2729M} and fix both $\alpha$ and $\gamma$ to 0.3, as we find that our data do not constrain these parameters significantly.
 Doing so allows us to successfully avoid converging onto the artificial maximum located at the cut.

 The $\beta$ parameter measures the logarithmic strength of the break, and it depends on the relative number of AGB and RGB stars above and below $M_{TRGB}$.
 In consequence, $ \beta $ can and does vary significantly from galaxy to galaxy, depending on each system's stellar properties, such as their star formation history.
-This parameter is also more difficult to constrain because of the two-dimensional nature of our optimization; in particular, $ \beta $ correlates with $M_{TRGB}$, creating a quasi-degeneracy in the optimization (larger values of $ \beta $ correspond to brighter $ M_{TRGB} $).
+This parameter is also more difficult to constrain than in other studies because of the two-dimensional nature of our optimization; we find that for our sample, $ \beta $ correlates with $M_{TRGB}$, creating a quasi-degeneracy in the optimization (larger values of $ \beta $ correspond to brighter $ M_{TRGB} $).
+A heuristic explanation for this behavior is that for larger $ \beta $, the probability of finding stars brighter than the break is smaller; thus $ M_{TRGB} $ is pushed brighter to better accommodate stars on the bright side of the jump.

-To constrain $\beta$, we look for $\beta$ in galaxies similar to the Milky Way in structure and composition and have well defined TRGB breaks.
+Formally, the fit for $ \beta $, with $ \alpha $ and $ \gamma $ fixed, converges to a value of $ M_{TRGB} = -4.00 $~mag; however, the fit for $ \beta $ is poorly constrained, with a nominal value of $ \beta = 0.82 $.
+To verify that this fit is reasonable, we have looked for the value of $\beta$ in galaxies that are similar to the Milky Way in structure and composition and have well defined TRGB breaks.
 We select galaxies that have photometry available on the Extragalactic Distance Database \citep[EDD;][]{Anand_EDD_2021AJ....162...80A} website\footnote{http://edd.ifa.hawaii.edu/} and are less than 15 Mpc away, are Sab to Sbc type, have an inclination of greater than 70\textdegree, have more than 2000 stars in the $\pm 1$~mag range around the EDD TRGB, and have a $B_T$ luminosity within 2~mag of -19.7 mag.
 This selection leaves NGC~253, NGC~891, NGC~4258, and NGC~4565.
-We note that while NGC~7090 also satisfy these criteria, we exclude it because its photometry shows two discontinuities within 1 mag, which can bias the LF parameters.
+We note that while NGC~7090 also satisfies these criteria, we exclude it because its photometry shows two discontinuities within 1 mag, which can bias the LF parameters.

 We apply one-dimensional ML fits to these galaxies using the same LF model in Equation \ref{eq:LF} to find their LF parameters.
 While EDD have performed ML fits on these galaxies in the past, they have not yet published their ML parameters.
 We retrieved the photometry for these galaxies from the EDD website and carried out a one-dimensional ML optimization using the BFGS method; our methodology differs somewhat from that of EDD.
+We also compare the value of the TRGB when allowing $\beta$ to vary freely to the TRGB with these constraints in Section \ref{subsec:OptimizationResults}.